 It’s a similar story with the CX-5’s boot.
 Its 506-litre capacity trails the capacious Skoda by some 214 litres but it’ll still happily carry some large suitcases, a baby stroller or a set of golf clubs.

 Need to carry even more?
-Fold the seats down in a three-way (40:20:40) split and two passengers can jump in along with some long luggage in the boot.
-With the back seats folded you’ll have 1,620 litres of space to fill and the Mazda’s flat floor makes it easy to slide in heavy boxes.
+Fold the rear seats down in a three-way (40:20:40) split and two passengers can jump in along with some long luggage in the boot.
+With all the back seats folded you’ll have 1,620 litres of space to fill and the Mazda’s flat floor makes it easy to slide in heavy boxes.

 You can tell the CX-5 comes from a manufacturer more used to making sports cars than SUVs – it really is one of the best large family cars to drive

 You can get the Mazda CX-5 with one petrol and two diesel engines.
 The 2.0-litre petrol isn’t particularly powerful but it’s quieter and smoother than both diesels around town.
-Mazda claims it’ll return 47.1mpg but expect to see around 40mpg in real-world driving.
+Mazda claims it’ll return 44.1mpg but expect to see around 40mpg in real-world driving.

 Whichever model you pick, it’s best to avoid the larger 19-inch alloy wheels.
 They look great but also highlight bumps in the road, especially around town.
 The CX-5’s suspension is a little stiffer than most large SUVs so it isn’t quite as comfortable – but it feels much sportier to drive as a result.

 Euro NCAP hasn’t crash tested the new Mazda CX-5 yet but it comes with plenty of safety kit as standard, including automatic emergency braking that’ll apply the brakes if it detects an obstacle in the road ahead.